 with the fixed effect being initial ratio and the random effects being $group{AR(1)}$ (the autocorrelated group effect) and error (random error).
 The analysis was first conducted to compare the growth rate of each fish in relation to the size ratio between itself and its immediate dominant.
 This tested whether subordinate growth rates were being regulated to maintain the specific body-size ratios.
 The analysis was then repeated to compare the growth rate of each fish in relation to the size ratio between itself and its immediate dominant to the size ratio between itself and its immediate subordinate.
-This tested whether is the specific body-size ratio between itself and its immediate subordinate.
+This tested whether is between itself and its immediate of each fish in relation to the size ratio between itself and its immediate subordinate.
 This tested whether dominant growth rates were being regulated to maintain specific body-size ratios.